Summer-16/CSGO-VMPanel/README.md

 npm install -g forever
-npm install -g forever-service sudo forever-service install vmpService --script server.js
+npm install -g forever-service sudo forever-service install vmpService --script server.js sudo service vmpService start
 ```
-- Once done you will get info on your terminal how to start, stop, and restart the service using your OS service manager which indicates the successful execution of the command.
-- Now your server is running and your default username: admin and password: password, use these creds to login to the Panel, go to panel sett create your own superuser, switch to your user, and delete the default user.
+- Now your server is running and your default username: admin and password: password, use these creds to login to the Panel, go to panel setting create your own superuser, switch to your user, and delete the default user.
-- At this point, you are good to go and add the bash file in all your servers.
+- At this point, you are good to go and install the plugin in all your servers.
+- After installing the plugin in the server go to panel settings and add your server in the panel.

+### Install plugin in CSGO server
+- go to gameServer folder inside the plugin folder copy the addon and cfg folder
+- paste into your CSGO server's CSGO folder now go to cfg/sourcemod/vmpanel.cfg
+- open the cfg file add a table name for your server something like sv_servername
+- now add an entry named vmpanel in your database,cfg and add the database cred for the same database used for panel

-### Adding bash file in servers
+### Adding bash file in servers (old method)
 - Copy the script from serverScript folder add into your CSGO server
 - Update your DB cred and admins_simple.ini path in the script and add the script into cron

-## Upgrade Instructions
-- delete your old tbl_users table from the database , update the config from example config, and start the server.
-- Now your server is running and your default username: admin and password: password, use these creds to login to the panel , go to panel setting create your own superuser, switch to your user, and delete the default user.